The Ultimate GTM Checklist: B2B SaaS Edition

 Sales Strategy

-There are various sales strategies you can use to guide buyers through their decision-making process.
+You can use various sales strategies to guide buyers through their decision-making process.
 Some examples of sales strategies include:

 The Self-Service model

-In the self-service model, consumers make purchases on their own.
-This sales strategy is most prevalent in B2C scenarios, where products entail a lower price.
+In the self-service model, consumers make purchases independently.
+This sales strategy is most prevalent in B2C scenarios, where products are lower priced.

-As this model often results in a high volume of sales with short sales cycles, it can be very profitable.
-Yet, this self-service model involves a solid market strategy.
-This is because a lot of these sales depend on your marketing team to generate traffic and conversions.
+This self-service model can be very profitable because it often results in a high sales volume with short sales cycles.
+Yet, this self-service model involves a solid market strategy because many of these sales depend on your marketing team generating traffic and conversions.

 The Inside Sales Model